Introduction

 Conclusion

 Peter's sermon at Pentecost was the inauguration ceremony for the Christian church.
-It was our ecclesiastical "birthday," in which the streets of Jerusalem were packed with Jewish pilgrims from all over the Roman Empire.
+It was our ecclesiastical birthday, in which the streets of Jerusalem were packed with Jewish pilgrims from all over the Roman Empire.
 The people wanted change after decades of mediocre leadership from the Herodian dynasty and the Sanhedrin.
 Divisive culture wars pitted Hebraists against Hellenists, Pharisees against Sadducees, Jews against Gentiles, and Judeans against Galileans.
 However, most people were simply working-class folk hoping for a new beginning.
-Peter took charge as the keynote speaker of the Way, a populist movement based on this "good news" (Greek: euaggelion; G2098) that changed the world.
-Ancient writers such as Josephus believed as many as two million Jews came to Jerusalem for the festival pilgrimages, while modern scholars give a more conservative estimate of about 300,000.
+Peter took charge as the keynote speaker of the Way, a populist movement based on this "good news" (Greek: euaggelion; G2098) that changed the world (see "Christian Case for Capitalism & Populism").
+Ancient writers such as Josephus believed that over 2,700,200 Jews came to Jerusalem for the festival pilgrimages (Wars of the Jews, Bk.
+6, Ch.
+9), while modern scholars give a more conservative estimate of about 300,000.
 Peter, known for speaking his mind and his Galilean accent, convinced 3,000 Jewish visitors to repent from their sins, receive baptism, and accept Jesus as their Messiah.
 Today, we read this robust discourse in light of Christendom's triumphant history.

 Prayer